News Banner BackgroundLaunching rocket icon.

 Subscribe

-Usage-Based Billing—used by 67% of SaaS companies—is a pricing model where customers pay for what they actually consume rather than a flat monthly fee.
-This means that if a customer makes 10,000 API calls, they pay for 10,000 API calls—not a fixed subscription that assumes average usage.
+Usage-Based Billing (UBB) — also called consumption-based pricing or metered billing — is a pricing model where customers pay for what they actually consume rather than a flat monthly fee.
+This means that if a customer makes 10,000 API calls, they pay for 10,000 API calls — not a fixed subscription that assumes average usage.

 This model aligns your revenue directly with the value customers receive.
 When they use more, they pay more.
 When usage drops, so does their bill.
 For API-first platforms, developer tools, and AI-native products, this alignment is essential because consumption varies dramatically from customer to customer.